• Japanese

 3.Integration into the company-wide risk management framework

-The Group has established a Risk Management Committee to manage various risks, including climate-related risks, in an integrated company-wide manner, based on the recognition that risk management is extremely important for management.
-The Risk Management Committee deliberates on important matters such as the identification and assessment of risks and the determination of risks to be reflected in strategies, and utilizes this information for management decision-making.
-The Committee also positions risk as the starting point for strategy and strives to link risk and strategy to enhance corporate value through risk management.
+Recognizing that risk management is critically important to corporate management, we have established a Risk Management Committee (meets three times a year) to manage all risks, including environmental risks, in an integrated company-wide manner.
+The committee deliberates on important matters such as identification and evaluation of risks and the determination of which risks will be reflected in strategy.
+Because we position risk as the starting point of strategy, we strive to link risk management to the enhancement of corporate value by aligning our strategy with risk.

-Risks that are extremely important to the Group's management over the medium term are positioned as “critical risks” and serve as the starting point for our Medium-term Business Plan.
-We have incorporated important risks into “annual risks” and prioritize and implement measures to address them to clarify the risks we will respond to each fiscal year.
+Risks that are extremely important to the Group's management over the medium term are positioned as "critical risks" and serve as the starting point for our Medium-term Business Plan.
+Significant risks are further broken down into "annual risks," allowing us to clarify the risks to be addressed each year and prioritize countermeasures.
+One of our key risks is the "growing importance of environmental issues," and we review environmental risks and opportunities on an annual basis.

 Strategy